Adelaide Airport: International history

 In May 2025, Qantas announced the resumption of their non-stop Auckland flights, marking the return of international flights to Adelaide from the carrier after a 12-year hiatus.
 Additionally, Cathay Pacific also reported the resumption of their popular Hong Kong service, which had originally been discontinued in 2021 due to the COVID-19 pandemic.
 The following month on 3 June 2025, Air New Zealand announced a new route to Christchurch, connecting South Australia to the South Island of New Zealand for the first time.

-On 10 September 2025, it was reported that Malaysia Airlines will switch from their Airbus A330-300 aircraft to the brand-new A330-900 aircraft on their Kuala Lumpur to Adelaide route, introducing the Airbus A330neo variant for scheduled services to the city.
+On 10 September 2025, it was reported that Malaysia Airlines would switch from the Airbus A330-300 aircraft to the brand-new A330-900 aircraft on their Kuala Lumpur to Adelaide route, introducing the Airbus A330neo variant for scheduled services to the city.

-On 6 November, 2025, China Eastern Airlines announced a new non-stop route connecting Adelaide to Shanghai, the busiest airport serving China as well as the third largest city globally.
-Operated with widebody aircraft, the route will become Adelaide Airport's third Chinese destination.
+On 6 November 2025, China Eastern Airlines announced a new non-stop route connecting Adelaide to Shanghai, the busiest airport serving China as well as the third largest city globally.
+Operated with Airbus A350-900 aircraft and having began 20 June 2026, the route became Adelaide Airport's third Chinese destination.

+January 2026 marked Adelaide Airport's busiest international month on record, handling over 128,000 passengers equating to a 21.6% year-on-year increase, being Australia's fastest growing international airport.
+This was driven by a rapid increase in capacity during 2025, with new services from Indonesia AirAsia and United Airlines, the resumption of Cathay Pacific and Qantas international services, as well as flight increases and additions from China Southern Airlines and Air New Zealand.